YanCyun/VC_viewer/README.md

-This project is to fill which have hole 3d-model.
+This project is to fill which have hole's 3d-model.